Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

 You want a purchase approval process to be stringent enough to reduce maverick spending but also streamlined enough that employees and teams don’t see it as an obstacle.

 One common setup is having procurement managers require approval for purchases above a certain price.
-These managers need to have a direct line of communication with the finance or procurement departments for quick response times.
+These managers need to have a direct line of communication with the finance or procurement departments for collaboration and quick response times.

 Work on the Procure-To-Pay Cycle